By Chris Dunmire | Posted 7/23/25 | Updated 8/9/25

 When I arrived in this world, both Owen and Doug were in the winter of their lives.
 I was too young to understand what a lifetime like theirs meant and mostly saw them as they were coming and going and occasionally doing yard work.
 We moved away from my childhood home when I was 14 and through the years I learned that both Owen and Doug finished their earthly course.

 I travel back to the childhood vision of my good neighbors frequently.
-Owen taught me the value of respecting other people's boundaries and I still dream about Doug's big back yard bordered by soft, plastic green chain-link fence so flimsy it was hard to climb to retrieve the stray kick balls that landed in his yard.
+Owen taught me the value of respecting other people's boundaries and I still dream about Doug's big back yard bordered by a soft, plastic green chain-link fence so flimsy it was hard to climb to retrieve the stray kick balls that landed in his yard.
 I climb into my memories to remember my childhood home representing wondrous optimism when my whole future was still ahead of me and life was carefree and full of days of suiting up to play in the snow.

-These days I’m the neighbor living next to a house with two young siblings in college.
-Katey's mother was pregnant when we first moved into the neighborhood and Landon joined the family two years later.
-I measure their growth spurts in winters, remembering when helping hands with tiny shovels appeared to "help" Ms. Chris shovel her driveway.
-Yes, I quietly watched toddlers grow into children throwing crab apples at the side of our house, into teenagers with squeaking voices, and soon into the adults who will plant their own families.
+These days I'm the neighbor living next door to a home with two young siblings in college.
+Katie's mother was pregnant when we first moved into the neighborhood and Landon joined the family two years later.
+I measure their growth spurts in winters, remembering the days when helping hands with tiny shovels suddenly appeared to "help" Ms. Chris clear tiny rows on her driveway.
+Through two decades I quietly watched toddlers grow into teens who pelted crab apples at our house and kicked soccer balls into our fence.

 Where did you emerge in the stream of time?